jeremyhilado/seir-224-project-2/project-worksheet.md

 ## Project Description

-My project will be a music website where users can search for an artist and it returns that artist's catalog and also similar artists.
+My project will be a music website where users can search for an artist via a form and then gets shown a list of matching search results.
+The user can then click on a specific artist and be shown the artist's biography, top tracks, album catalog and also similar artists.
+It will also contain pictures of the artist and album cover art.

 ## API